 Tropical Biplanes - OK, that just sounds like fun.

 We have been vacationing in Kauai for a number of years, and on our last visit I had noticed a beautiful red biplane cruising along the coastal beaches.
-I did some research, and found out that Kevin Britt had purchased a new-build WACO (pronounced like 'taco') in 2002, and had shipped it to Kauai for tourist flights, starting the flight touring service called 'Tropical Biplanes', now a part of Air Ventures Hawaii.
+I did some research, and found out that Kevin Britt had purchased a new-build WACO (pronounced like 'taco') in 2002, and had shipped it to Kauai for tourist flights, starting the flight touring service called 'Tropical Biplanes', now a part of Hawaii Helicopter Tours.

 I initially assumed the WACO was rebuilt or restored from the 1930's.
 Between 1919 and 1947, the WACO Aircraft Company of Troy, Ohio built almost twice as many aircraft as any other manufacturer, with more WACO's registered than the aircraft of any other company.
 The pride of WACO's efforts, and their last open-cockpit model for the barnstorming pilots of the 1930's, was the WACO YMF.
 The new WACO Aircraft Corporation began producing new-build biplanes in the mid-1980's, starting with the YMF Classic in 1986 and continuing with the YMF-5C and -5D Super.
 Kevin's WACO is a YMF-F5C metal and fabric design, with 4 ailerons for better roll control.
 The front cockpit is huge, providing passenger space for two full-sized adults.
 Kevin's pilot-in-command aft cockpit has a standard instrument set, while the front cockpit is very sparse, equipped only with the basics - a throttle control, rudder pedals and a removable stick.
 I contacted Kevin via e-mail before heading to Kauai, and inquired about the possibility of a flight in the WACO, and a potential formation flight for Ma and Theresa, who were vacationing with me.
 The Tropical Biplanes team also has a Cessna 182 at their disposal for 2-3 passengers, and Kevin agreed to the potential formation flight.